solana-foundation/developer-content/content/courses/connecting-to-offchain-data/oracles.md

   the accepted result.
 A feed authority can control how many oracles are requested and how many must respond to influence its security.

+### Switchboard Oracle System: Incentives and Data Publishing

+Incentive Structure
-Switchboard oracles are incentivized to update data feeds because they are rewarded for doing so accurately.
-Each data feed has a `LeaseContract` account.
+Switchboard oracles are incentivized to update data feeds accurately through a reward system.
+This system involves several key components:

-The lease contract is a pre-funded escrow account to reward oracles for fulfilling update requests.
-Only the predefined `leaseAuthority` can withdraw funds from the contract, but anyone can contribute to it.
-When a new round of updates is requested for a data feed, the user who requested the update is rewarded from the escrow.
-This is to incentivize users and crank turners (anyone who runs software to systematically send update requests to Oracles) to keep feeds updating based on a feed’s configurations.
-Once an update request has been successfully fulfilled and submitted onchain by the oracles in the queue, the oracles are transferred rewards from the escrow as well.
-These payments ensure active participation.
+1.LeaseContract Account:

+Each data feed has an associated LeaseContract account.
+This account acts as a pre-funded escrow to reward oracles.
+Only the predefined leaseAuthority can withdraw funds.
+Anyone can contribute to the account.

+2.Update Request Rewards:

+When a new round of updates is requested, the requester is rewarded from the escrow.
+This incentivizes users and "crank turners" (those who systematically send update requests) to maintain feed updates based on configurations.

+3.Oracle Rewards:

+Oracles receive rewards from the escrow upon successfully fulfilling and submitting updates onchain.

+4.Staking Mechanism:

-Additionally, oracles have to stake tokens before they can service update requests and submit responses onchain.
-If an oracle submits a result onchain that falls outside the queue’s configured parameters, their stake will be slashed (if the queue has `slashingEnabled`).
-This helps ensure that oracles are responding in good faith with accurate information.
+Oracles must stake tokens before servicing update requests and submitting responses.
+If an oracle's submission falls outside the queue's configured parameters, their stake may be slashed (if slashingEnabled is true for the queue).
+This mechanism encourages oracles to respond accurately and in good faith.

 Now that you understand the terminology and economics, let’s take a look at how data is published onchain: